Simran-ch/Task-management-system/README.md

 :) Perfect scores in multiple categories including DevOps, Documentation, Project Management
 <br>

-### Final Conclusion of week 2:
+### Final Conclusion :
 Both models performed exceptionally well, but SVM slightly outperformed Naive Bayes in terms of accuracy and precision.
 It is more suitable for production-level task classification due to its better handling of class imbalance.

-## Week 3: Priority Prediction & Recommended User Assignment
+## Step 3: Priority Prediction & Recommended User Assignment
 ### **--Objective--**
-In Week 3, we focused on building a machine learning model to predict the priority of tasks based on multiple features and recommend the most suitable user for each task based on skills and workload.
+In step 3, we focused on building a machine learning model to predict the priority of tasks based on multiple features and recommend the most suitable user for each task based on skills and workload.
 We experimented with Random Forest and XGBoost classifiers.
 <br>

 ### **--Key Steps--**